Do you want to start a clothing retail business?

 7.1 Company Staff

-Amy will manage the business herself.
+Amy will manage the clothing store business plans herself.
 However, she’ll hire the following people:

 - 1 Co-Manager to help manage the operations

 - 2 Sales Executives to negotiate contracts with clothing manufacturers

 - 1 Advertising Manager to execute company’s sales strategy

 - 1 Website Manager to manage company’s online presence

 - 2 Cashiers to maintain financial records

 - 1 Front Desk Officer to receive customers

 - 5 Salespersons to interact with customers